 You’ll see dramatic before-and-after stories — “knocked seven years off my methylation age in two years.”
 Treat single, self-reported transformations as anecdote, not proof; this article won’t invent a patient to sell you the idea.

-What the peer-reviewed picture supports is narrower and still genuinely encouraging: epigenetic clocks correlate with disease risk and mortality across populations, and some clinical studies show these markers can move in response to interventions like exercise, diet, and sleep.
-The size, durability, and real-world meaning of those shifts are still being worked out.
+What the peer-reviewed picture supports is narrower and still genuinely encouraging: epigenetic clocks correlate with disease risk and mortality across large populations, and a small pilot randomised trial (43 men, eight weeks) reported a roughly three-year drop in methylation age versus controls after a diet, sleep, exercise and supplement programme.
+That work is early — few participants, short follow-up, limited replication — so the size, durability, and real-world meaning of the shifts remain unresolved.
 The defensible claim is that your biology responds to input — not that any protocol reliably rewinds your age by a fixed number.
 That’s the difference between evidence and a brochure.

 Frequently asked questions